frederic-perez/AmE-dictionary/data/dictionary.md

 __churn<sup>1</sup>__ _n_ :two: __1__ A machine for making butter by shaking milk or cream. __2__ Short for churn rate.
 The time when a consumer switches his/her service provider.
 __churn<sup>2</sup>__ _v_ :nine::m: (churned, churning) __1__ If your stomach churns or something churns your stomach, you feel sick from nervousness, disgust, etc. _Just thinking about the test made my stomach churn._ _The violence in the movie churned my stomach._ __2__ To agitate in order to make into butter: _to churn cream._ __3__ To make (butter) by the agitation of cream. __4__ To shake or agitate: _The storm churned the sea._ _Churning sand._ _A surge of churning water._ _The hype machine churning into overdrive._
 __chutney__ _n_ :two: (chutneys) A cold food made from fruit, spices, and vinegar, eaten with meat or cheese.
-__chyron__ _n_ :dart::two: A graphic that is digitally superimposed over the lower portion of a broadcast television image or a video frame, often in the form of a banner of scrolling text providing supplementary information or of an animated graphic designed to attract the viewer's attention.
+__chyron__ _n_ :dart::two: A graphic that is digitally superimposed over the lower portion of a broadcast television image or a video frame, often in the form of a banner of scrolling text providing supplementary information or of an animated graphic designed to attract the viewer’s attention.
 __Ciceronian__ _adj_
 __CID__
 __cigar__ _n_ :mega: